revieve/revieve-plugin-wkwebview-sample/README.md

 # Revieve WKWebView Integration Sample

-This repository contains a sample iOS application that demonstrates how to integrate our plugin solution within a native app using WKWebView.
-The primary goal of this sample project is to provide developers with a clear and concise guide for integrating our plugin with their native applications.
+This repository contains a sample iOS application demonstrating how to integrate our plugin solution within a native app using WKWebView.
+The primary goal of this sample project is to provide developers with a clear and concise guide for integrating our plugin into their native applications.

 ## Table of Contents